consolidation/site-process/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system.

-If your project has been set up to automatically deploy its .phar with every GitHub release, then you will be able to deploy by the following procedure:

 - Edit the `VERSION` file to contain the version to release with `-dev` appended, and commit the change.
 - Run `composer release`

 ## Built With

-List significant dependencies that developers of this project will interact with.

 * [Composer](https://getcomposer.org/) - Dependency Management
 * [Robo](https://robo.li/) - PHP Task Runner